billwarker/billwarker.ca/posts/hello-world.md

 - Code Repo on Github, Hosted on GCP, cost controlled
 ```

-The first point, getting the domain name, was relatively simple.
-Asked ChatGPT where I could buy one, it suggested Cloudflare, OK I'm familiar with that, seems reputable/widely used (even though it just had a major outage in the last week), I make an account, buy this .ca domain for $30 on a two year plan, boom easy done.
+Getting the domain name was relatively simple.
+I asked ChatGPT where I could buy one and it suggested Cloudflare.
+OK, I'm familiar with that, plenty of big websites run on it (even though it just had a major outage in the last week).
+I make an account, buy this .ca domain ($30 on a two year plan), boom easy done.
+Then I began the Python coding.

-The only things I haven't done yet are the mailing list and the analytics tracking, but everything else has been accomplished and is enough to get this blog up and running.
+The only things I haven't done yet are the mailing list and the analytics tracking, but everything else has been accomplished at the time of writing.
+More than enough to get this blog up and running online.

-I think that if you've got a high level understanding of what you need to do, you understand the right steps, you can guide AI to build you what you want (atleast in relatively simple cases like this one).
-If you don't know the steps, maybe you could have the AI teach you and then take it from there, but you are essentially then getting a crash course and won't have enough prior context to understand why things are working.
+From a planning POV, I think that if you've got a high level understanding of what you need to do, you understand the right steps, you can guide AI towards what you want to build (atleast in relatively projects like this one).
+If you don't know the general steps beforehand, maybe you can still have the AI teach you and then take things from there, but then you're essentially getting a crash course and won't have enough prior knowledge to truly understand when/why things don't work.
+You're flying blind, letting AI fully take the wheel.

 ## 95% of code taken straight from ChatGPT

-I don't think I'm necessarily proud of this fact, honestly I'm not entirely sure how I feel about it yet, but it's true.
-Ignoring the markdown code in my project (i.e. the text written in the blog posts), here's how many lines of code were required to get this blog up and running:
+I don't think I'm necessarily proud of this fact (honestly not entirely sure how I feel about it yet) but it's true.
+Ignoring the markdown code in my project (i.e. the text written in the blog posts), here's how many lines were required to get this blog up and running:

 <table border="1" cellspacing="0" cellpadding="4">
   <tr>